frankvdh/Meerkat/README.md

 TO DO
 -----
 This list is more-or-less in priority order.
-It is growing rather than shrinking!
-* Make compass a button to toggle between Heading-Up, Track-Up, and North-Up display orientations
-* Tidy up the display mode indicator
-* Allow other units for vertical speed (currently only fpm)
+At the moment it is shrinking :)
 * Ownship track... history and prediction
 * Facility to clear log files
 * Add a "Quit" button
 * Display zoom level
 * Auto-zoom
+* Allow other units for vertical speed (currently only fpm)
 * Indicate Mode-C traffic presence
-* Fix - Reloading app to restart properly
+* Fix - Layout issue due to bottom nav bar
 * Add a Settings screen to enable all the settings to be changed interactively instead of needing to edit the text file
 * Audio / Haptic alerts of collision threats
 * Use a theme to allow black background